openmobilityfoundation/mobility-data-specification/compliance/README.md

 ## Audience

-There are three intended audiences of this API:
+This specification has three intended audiences:

 1. Agencies, as consumers in the form of automated compliance measurement from their digitally-enforcable Policy documents
 2. Providers, so that they can get real-time feedback their compliance status as measured by their supervising Agency